Filbert88/Graph-and-Dijkstra-SingaporeMRTLine/README.md

 - Considers interchange stations for route optimization.
 - User-friendly interface with clear instructions.
 - Option to view a list of all MRT stations sorted by line.
+- Graph visualization of the MRT network and the shortest path.

 ## How to Use
 1. **Clone/Download the Repository**: